top of page

 In this blog, we'll explore the importance of a well-designed cave map in D&D. I'll provide tips for creating a dynamic underground map that will leave your players wondering what's around the next corner.
 We will delve into the intricacies of terrain, combat, and flavour, giving you the tools you need to create a memorable and engaging cave map.

-Plus as a bonus, you can have access to a free completed cave map in Dungeon Draft, which you can use for your own dungeon!
+Plus as a bonus, you can have access to this free completed cave map, which you can use for your home games!
 So let's dive in and start designing a map that will take your players on an epic journey through the depths of a treacherous cave.

 1) The Basics: Understanding Cave Terrain